Don't mess with Lindsey: US ekes out 1-1 draw in Women's World Cup after Horan revenge goal

 “She was like, `Linds, don’t get another yellow card, just score this goal to shut everyone up,'” Horan said.

-She did just that, scoring her 29th career goal, fourth in the World Cup, and second consecutive in this tournament.
-Horan headed in the corner kick from Lavelle and before it even crossed the goal line, Horan’s expression showed she knew she was on target.
+She did just that, scoring her 29th career goal for the U.S. team and fourth in a World Cup.
+Horan knew her shot was good before it even crossed the goal line.
+Her expression gave her away.

 Van de Donk knew she had lit a fire in Horan.

-The draw meant neither team earned a spot in the knockout round with one Group E match remaining.
-The United States and the Netherlands are tied atop the group standings, but the Americans have the edge with 4-2 in goals scored so far this tournament.
+The draw meant neither team earned a spot in the knockout round yet.
+The United States and the Netherlands are tied atop the Group E standings, but the Americans have the edge, 4-2 in goals scored so far this tournament.

-The United States plays Portugal in its group finale on Tuesday in Auckland.
-The Netherlands plays Vietnam the same day in Dunedin.
+Portugal defeated Vietnam 2-0 Thursday in the late Group E match in Hamilton.
+The United States plays Portugal in its group finale on Tuesday in Auckland, and the Netherlands plays Vietnam the same day in Dunedin.

-The game was a rematch from four years ago when the Americans beat the Dutch 2-0 in the tournament finals played in Lyon.
-It was the Americans’ second straight World Cup overall victory, fourth overall, and has them now seeking an unprecedented third consecutive title.
+The game was a rematch from four years ago when the Americans beat the Dutch 2-0 in the final at Lyon to clinch back-to-back titles, and fourth overall.

-Jill Rood helped the Netherlands pounce first on a strike from atop the box that went though Horan’s legs to put the Dutch ahead in the 17th minute.
-They held that 1-0 lead at halftime — just the sixth time the United States had trailed at the half in 52 World Cup matches, and first time since trailing Sweden at the break in the opening round in 2011.
+Jill Roord helped the Netherlands pounce first on a strike from atop the box that went though Horan’s legs in the 17th minute.
+They held that 1-0 lead at halftime — just the sixth time the United States had trailed at the half in 52 World Cup matches, and first time since 2011 against Sweden.

-Lavelle, who scored four years ago in the final but has been hampered by injury, subbed in at the start of the second half and gave the United States instant energy.
+Lavelle, who scored four years ago in the final but has been hampered by injury, subbed in and gave the United States instant energy.
 Then came the tackle on Horan, and the United States was back in the game.

 “I think the first half, we feel a little bit disappointed in how we played, but I think we fixed things right away, the pressure that we got on, and the amount of chances and opportunities that came from it,” Horan said.